rogeliozarate/sample_app/README.md

 # Ruby on Rails Tutorial: sample application

-This is the refreshing new approach to boring coding tutorials.
+This is a refreshing new approach to boring coding tutorials.

-[*Ruby on Rails Tutorial:
+## Ruby on Rails Tutorial:

 All credit goes to: